Steven0351/publish-jazzy-docs/README.md

 ```

 ## Contributions
-Pull requests are the preferred method of contributing, but if you are unable a detailed GitHub Issue describing the bug or feature request is more than welcome.
+Pull requests are the preferred method of contributing.
+If you are unable to create a pull request, a detailed GitHub Issue describing the bug or feature request is more than welcome.